tomkimpson/Argus/docs/joss/paper.md

 # Acknowledgements

 We acknowledge support from the Australian Research Council Centre of Excellence for Gravitational Wave Discovery (OzGrav) under grant CE170100004.
-This research made use of computational resources provided by the University of Melbourne.
+This work was performed on the OzSTAR national facility at Swinburne University of Technology.
+The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.
+This work was supported by software support resources awarded under the Astronomy Data and Computing Services (ADACS) Merit Allocation Program.
+ADACS is funded from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government and managed by Astronomy Australia Limited (AAL).
 We thank the International Pulsar Timing Array collaboration for providing mock data challenges that aided in the development and validation of this software.
 The development of `Argus` builds upon foundational work in state-space methods for pulsar timing analysis, and we acknowledge the broader PTA community for valuable feedback and contributions to the conceptual framework.

 # Availability and Documentation